xorhex/BinYars/README.md

 - Generate sqlite3.lib: See this [gist](https://gist.github.com/zeljic/d8b542788b225b1bcb5fce169ee28c55#file-build_sqlite3_lib-md)
 - Add a environment variable called "THIRD_PARTY_LIB_PATH" and set it to the directory sqlite3.lib resides in
-- Clone repo
+- Clone repo this repo
 - In the root of  the repo, run `cargo build --release`
-- Copy the `libbinyars.dll` file to the Binary Ninja plugin dir.
+- Copy `binyars.dll` and `sqlite3.dll` dllls into to the Binary Ninja plugin dir.
 On Windows this is under: `%appdata%/.binaryninja/plugins/`

 #### Build on MacOS